bmaupin/test-civ5-scenario/docs/log.md

    1. Click the button to centre horizontally, and the button to centre vertically

+1. Resize oversized layers

+   1. One of the layers is bigger than the image.
+Select it and then select _Layer_ > _Crop to Selection_.
+Otherwise the exported image will exceed the image bounds.

+1. Create a new layer group

+   ⓘ For whatever reason, when exporting images as DDS, only the selected layer gets exported.
+This moves all the layers we want into a group so they can all be exported.

+   1. _Layer_ > _New Layer Group_

+   1. In the layers panel on the right, drag each layer you want in the final image, starting from the bottom-most layer (this will ensure proper order)

 1. Save the template as a new file

 1. See below to use the custom image